 Phase 4/5 tuition only - £3500 (on campus accommodation fees - see below)

 Phase 5 tuition only - £2100 (on campus accommodation fees will need to be added - see below)

 We ask you to pay a non-refundable deposit of £999.00.
 You can do this easily by using the online deposit payment system when you submit your application.
 You will be asked to pay the remaining balance when you arrive and register at the University of Warwick.
 Applications will not normally be accepted without a deposit or Sponsor letter.
 If online payment is going to prove difficult for you, please contact one of the Pre-sessional Administrative team (details below).

 For Phases 2 and 3, accommodation may be difficult to find so please ensure that you allow yourself plenty of time to secure suitable accommodation.
 Further information on Warwick accommodation can be found here: Warwick Accommodation

-For Phases 4 and 5, accommodation is usually arranged for you on campus, alongside your fellow students and in single study, en-suite rooms with shared kitchen facilities (the cost per week will be announced soon).
+For Phases 4 and 5, accommodation is usually arranged for you on campus, alongside your fellow students and in single study, en-suite rooms with shared kitchen facilities (the cost per week is £155.00).
 Students can also arrange their own accommodation if they wish.

 Accommodation costs for Phases 4/5 are £1550.00 and Phase 5 are £930.00.
 These costs are on top of your tuition fees.